alberti42/obsidian-icon-bar-manager-plugin/README.md

-# Import Attachments+ for Obsidian
+# Icon Bar Manager Plugin for Obsidian

 ## Overview
 **Import Attachments+** is a plugin designed to enhance the attachment management experience in Obsidian.
 It allows you to import, organize, and handle attachments (like images, documents, and other files) seamlessly within your vault.